 Qutb Minar gets a fair amount of visitors, but nothing like what you will see that the Red Fort in Delhi.

-Located in the southern part of Delhi, it is easily accessible by taxi and is part of most guided tours of the city.
-Entry fee for foreigners is 250 rupee.
+Located in the southern part of Delhi, it is easily accessible by taxi and is part of the most guided tours of the city.
+The entry fee for foreigners is 250 rupee.

 Qutb Minar and its Monuments is a cultural UNESCO World Heritage Site in India.
 This monument was inscribed into the list in 1993.
 This UNESCO site consists of a group of religious monuments and funerary buildings that are known for their architectural display of the achievements of early Islamic India.
 Most of these monuments are located in South Delhi.

 The Qutb Minar is the focal structure within this UNESCO site.
 It is located in Delhi and measures 73 meters in height.

 Qutb Minar and its Monuments centers around the red sandstone tower known as Qutb Minar.
 This tower was built in the early 13th century and is located south of Delhi.
 This tower is surrounded by several archaeological monuments and particularly funerary structures.

 In order to learn more about the significance of this UNESCO site, it is important to look into what’s inside the complex.